Staatsburg, New York

 Staatsburg is a hamlet and census-designated place (CDP) in Hyde Park, a town in Dutchess County, New York, United States.
 The population was 703 at the 2020 census.
-It is part of the Kiryas Joel-Poughkeepsie-Newburgh, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

 Staatsburg is located in the northwestern corner of Hyde Park and is bordered to the west by the Hudson River.

 History

 Staatsburg was part of the Pawling-Staats land patent, one of many granted by the English colonial government in the 1690s with the intention of encouraging more colonials to settle in the sparsely populated Hudson Valley.
 The original patent was made to Henry Pawling.
 Subsequently, a large portion of the patent was purchased by Dr. Samuel Staats, a surgeon of Dutch origins who resided in New York City.
 He and Dirck Vanderburgh bought it for 130 pounds from Pawling's widow.
 As a result of the combination of their names, the area came to be known as "Staatsburgh".
 The concluding "h" in the name appears to have been dropped in 1890 as part of the United States Board on Geographic Names' standardization efforts.